ClickHouse/ClickHouse/docs/en/operations/external-authenticators/kerberos.md

 ### Enabling Kerberos in `users.xml` {#enabling-kerberos-in-users-xml}

-In order to enable Kerberos authenication for the user, specify `kerberos` section instead of `password` or similar sections in the user definition.
-Note that Kerberos authentication cannot be used alongside with any other authentication mechanism.
-Presence of any other sections like `password` alongside with `kerberos` will force ClickHouse to shutdown.
+In order to enable Kerberos authentication for the user, specify `kerberos` section instead of `password` or similar sections in the user definition.

+Parameters:

+- `realm` - a realm that will be used to restrict authentication to only those requests whose initiator's realm matches it.
+  - This parameter is optional, if omitted, no additional filtering by realm will be applied.

 Example (goes into `users.xml`):